kwagstyl/growth_curves/README.md

 ==============================

-Neurodevelopment Growth Charts Project (v 1) "Modelling Normative Growth in Paediatric MRI for the Mapping of Neurodevelopmental Abnormalities" 28th March 2024
+Neurodevelopment Growth Charts Project (v 1)

+"Modelling Normative Growth in Paediatric MRI for the Mapping of Neurodevelopmental Abnormalities", 4th April 2024.

 [For research use only]

 A Keenlyside,